kernel crash in rpcsec_gss after using gsscred

 We have the same issue.
 We are serving the home directories via nfs/kerberos.

 #12 Updated by Matthias Frey over 5 years ago

 >$C ffffff001feb7870 rmm_wput+0x1a(ffffff04f2588ba0, ffffff0501070220) ffffff001feb78e0 put+0x1b5(ffffff04f2588ba0, ffffff0501070220) ffffff001feb7950 svc_cots_ksend+0x8f(ffffff04ffdf0200, ffffff001feb7960) ffffff001feb79d0 svc_sendreply+0x57(ffffff04ffdf0200, fffffffff8305e40, ffffff001feb7a70) ffffff001feb7b30 do_gss_accept+0x349(ffffff04ffdf0200, ffffff05305e2a20, ffffff05060c09c8, ffffff0530751bb8, 1, 1) ffffff001feb7b60 svcrpcsec_gss_taskq_func+0x2f(ffffff050c910e78) ffffff001feb7c20 taskq_thread+0x2d0(ffffff04f21f5178) ffffff001feb7c30 thread_start+8()

 SunOS iai-fileserv1 5.11 omnios-b281e50 i86pc i386 i86pc

 The Server is running OmniOs at the moment.
 But we have this Problem also with Nexenta and Openindiana.

-#17 Updated by Paul Henson 11 months ago
+#17 Updated by Paul Henson about 1 year ago

 We just hit this in the latest omnios CE: